Akashleena/FramesforAV/README.md

    ```

 2. **Learning-Based Comparison**
-   We will compare these rule-based graphs with learned scene graphs using:
+   We will compare these rule-based graphs with learned scene graphs which uses sensor data using:
    - CLIP/ViT-based relation prediction
    - Graph alignment metrics
    - Qualitative validation on downstream reasoning